gcallah/SoftwareEngineering/md/chap5.md

 The textbook outlines 4 other problems of MDA (textbook pg 161 - 162):
 * Abstraction good for discussions does not necessarily mean that they are also good for implementation.
-* requirements engineering, security and dependability, integration with older/legacy systems, and testing are more important than implementation.
+* Requirements engineering, security and dependability, integration with older/legacy systems, and testing are more important than implementation.
 * Savings produced from MDA will be outweighed by the costs of creating/using tools needed for MDA for standard platforms (Windows, Linux, etc.)
 * Agile methods are adopted more widely than when MDA methods were being developed and refined.